From Fibers to Cells: Fourier-Based Registration Enables Virtual Cresyl Violet Staining From 3D Polarized Light Imaging: Conclusions

 \section{Conclusions}

 Motivated by previous observations that larger cells are encoded in \mpli parameter maps alongside fiber orientations \cite{zeineh2017}, we introduced a deep learning model for transforming \mpli maps into virtual \crv cell body stainings.
 This approach enables joint visualization of fiber tracts and cell bodies in the same tissue.
-Compared to real post-staining, the model offers a scalable alternative that avoids manual labor, limited only by its generalization to unseen architectural patterns.
-Validation against post-stained test sections confirms that our virtual stainings reliably localize most of the larger cell bodies (>\msmu{100} in-plane size).
+Compared to real post-staining, the model may offer a scalable alternative that avoids manual labor.

 A central contribution of our approach is the integration of an online registration head during training.
-This component eliminates the need for explicit multimodal registration, which is commonly required in virtual staining pipelines \cite{rivenson2020,dehaan2021,yang2022}.
+This component eliminates the need for explicit, pixel-accurate multimodal registration, which is commonly required in virtual staining pipelines \cite{rivenson2020,dehaan2021,yang2022}.
 It is a simple but highly efficient add-on that can be combined with various loss formulations, leveraging model-estimated landmarks, to continuously refine the alignment over time.

-The method enables accurate prediction of cell bodies from \mpli and successful adaptation to the appearance of real \crv stainings.
+The developed method enables localization of most of the larger cell bodies in gray matter (\mbox{>\msmu{100}} in-plane size) from \mpli and a successful adaptation to the appearance of real \crv stainings.
 As such, it expands the usability of \mpli in large-scale data settings, allowing virtual staining at scale.
 While such synthetic data cannot and should not replace real histological measurements, it offers promising opportunities in downstream analysis.
-Potential applications include cross-modal image registration to align real \crv and \mpli images, disentangling signal sources to identify voxels dominated by cell bodies (e.g., for improved tractography), and missing data imputation in serial section stacks.
+Although we see the present method not yet robust enough for cytoarchitectonic mapping, potential applications include cross-modal image registration to align real \crv and \mpli, performing cell segmentation in \mbox{\mpli} images, or missing data imputation in serial section stacks.
 Especially in interleaved modalities, this could enable the reconstruction of complete datasets.
-Of course, such applications require careful quality control and distinction between synthetic and real measurements.
+Of course, such applications require careful quality control, a clear separation and demarcation of synthetic data from real measurements, and careful interpretation of derived results.

 The outcomes of this study lay the groundwork for prospective investigations focused on enhancing \mpli analysis, particularly through the exploration of dedicated cell detection techniques to directly extract cell body instances from \mpli data.
 Furthermore, the findings serve as a motivation for gathering additional training data, aiming to refine and extend the application of the virtual \crv staining to a broader range of sections, brains, and species.
 While the current model is trained specifically to replicate \crv stainings, the same methodology can in principle be adapted to other staining types, provided appropriate retraining is performed.
 Future research should focus on further investigating its transferability to other datasets, staining protocols, and brains.